itod/tdtemplateengine/README.md

 This multiple-pass architecture may have disadvantages:

 * One man's *clean, well-factored design*, is another man's *[lasanga code](http://en.wikipedia.org/wiki/Spaghetti_code#Lasagna_code "Spaghetti code - Wikipedia, the free encyclopedia")* -- too many layers.
-* MGTemplateEngine (which I believe is a single-pass architecture), offers a smaller code footprint and simpler architecture.
+* MGTemplateEngine (which I believe is a single-pass architecture) offers a smaller code footprint and simpler architecture.
 Again, if you're in the market, you should check it out too.

 ####Streaming output
 TDTemplateEngine also uses `NSOutputStream` for output, rather than only offering an in-memory string output option.
 This should offer performance and memory-usage benefits for use cases where rendering a template produces large text output at runtime.

-The downside of streaming output is the simple *render-to-in-memory-string* use case is slightly more complex.
+The downside of streaming output is that the simple *render-to-in-memory-string* use case is slightly more complex (but only slightly).

 ###Template Syntax